Ampang, Kuala Lumpur: History

 Ampang's history is closely related to the history of Kuala Lumpur.
 In 1857, Raja Abdullah, a representative of the Selangor Sultanate, opened up the Klang Valley for tin mining.
 87 Chinese miners from Lukut went up the river Klang and landed at Kuala Lumpur, then walked for a few miles through a jungle path to Ampang and began prospecting in the Ampang area.
 However, within a month 69 of the 87 miners had died due to the malarial conditions of the area, and Raja Abdullah sent another 150 men to continue the work.
 Eventually the death rate dropped, and the first tin was exported in 1859.
 The success of tin mining at Ampang led to the development of Kuala Lumpur.
-The name "Ampang" means "dam" in Malay and the place was named in reference to the miners' dams.
+The name "Ampang" is the reference of the word "empang" which means "dam" in Malay and the place was named in reference to the miners' dams.

 Kuala Lumpur of which Ampang Hilir is part of was made capital of Selangor in 1880, and the capital of Malaysia in 1963.

 In 1974, following the declaration of Kuala Lumpur as a Federal Territory, the once-larger Ampang district was divided, with the western part going to the Federal Territory, and the eastern part remaining in Selangor, later to become Ampang Jaya.
 The district of Cheras was also similarly partitioned in 1974.